Flash Loans and the Importance of Tamper-Proof Oracles

 In order to generate full market coverage, Chainlink Price Feeds are powered by a decentralized network of oracles that aggregate price data not from a single source, but from multiple independent data providers, particularly professional data aggregators like CoinGecko, Amberdata, BraveNewCoin, and many more.
 These data aggregators track all trading environments while taking into account volume, liquidity, and time differences across exchanges using time-tested and highly refined algorithms.

-Since flash loans only exist within a single transaction and can only manipulate on-chain DEXs, they have no effect over Chainlink Price Feeds as updates occur over multiple transactions in an asynchronous manner.
+Since flash loans only exist within a single atomic transaction and can only manipulate on-chain DEXs, they have no effect over Chainlink Price Feeds as updates occur asynchronously in separate isolated transactions.
 Additionally, the issue of market manipulation on a single exchange is mitigated by fetching and aggregating data from both on-chain DEXs and traditional centralized exchanges.

 Flash loans are a sophisticated new financial primitive in DeFi that has unlocked exotic applications and lowered barriers to entry for a new wave of market participants.
 While flash loans have been utilized to fund attacks on DeFi protocols, they are simply a financial tool available to developers and shouldn’t be wholly dismissed as the value they provide is very real.
 Flash loans do not create vulnerabilities, but instead reveal vulnerabilities that already existed, with the most common being faulty price oracle designs that rely on a single on-chain exchange.